Tvøroyri: Transport

-The ferry Smyril M/F has 2-3 daily departures from Tórshavn, it calls at Krambatangi ferry port, which is located on the opposite side of the inlet.
-The trip from Tórshavn to Tvøroyri takes 2 hours.
-The ferry takes 200 cars and 975 persons.
-There are two bus lines in Suðuroy, line 700 goes to the southern part of the island with Sumba as its end station, 701 goes to the northern part of the island, the end stations are in Sandvík, the northernmost village, and in Fámjin, which is on the west coast.
+The ferry Smyril M/F sails to Tórshavn from Krambatangi ferry port, which is located on the opposite side of the inlet.
+There are two bus lines in Suðuroy, one serving the southern part of the island with Sumba as its end station, and the other serving the northern part of the island, with termini in Sandvík, the northernmost village, and Fámjin, which is on the west coast.

 Culture

-Tvøroyri and Vágur take turns in hosting an annual civic-festival called Jóansøka.
-It can be described as a smaller version of the Ólavsøka held in Tórshavn.
-Jóansøka runs in late June.
+Tvøroyri and Vágur take turns in hosting an annual civic festival called Jóansøka in late June.
 Tvøroyri has a history and maritime museum and an art gallery.

 Sports

 The sports club TB Tvøroyri was founded in 1892 as a football club, the first in the Faroe Islands.
 The name TB is also used in volleyball.
 The club was a branch of TB Tvøroyri, but in 2016 it became an independent club with the name TB Flogbóltur.
-In December 2016 the three football clubs on the island of Suðuroy, TB, FC Suðuroy and Royn, agreed to merge into one club.
-The new club will get a new name for the 2018 season, for the 2017 season the name was TB/FC Suðuroy/Royn.
+In December 2016 the three football clubs on the island of Suðuroy, TB, FC Suðuroy and Royn, agreed to merge into one club, TB/FC Suðuroy/Royn.
+After two seasons, the club split once more into three separate teams.

 There is a rowing club, Froðbiar Sóknar Róðrarfelag, which was founded in 1934.
-A swimming club is for the whole island, it is called Susvim or Suðuroyar Svimjifelag.

 The red-roofed church of Tvøroyri.